Wheely (film)

 Wheely, also released as Wheely: Fast and Hilarious, is a 2018 Malaysian animated comedy film written and directed by Yusry Abd Halim as his first animated film.
 It was released in Malaysia on 16 August 2018.

 Plot

-After a fierce crash, Wheely is demoted from a 3-time rookie racer to a downtown Taxi with a mountain of debt and a bruised ego.
-The cause of the accident is no other than Putt Putt, his philosophical/Feng Shui practitioner fan who becomes his best friend.
-Nothing dire happens until Wheely discovers Bella, a wealthy supermodel.
-Stuff gets odd when she reveals she has a boyfriend.
-Luckily for Wheely, Bella approves his “Street smart, ghetto like and funny-guy” personality.
-However, the 2 are prevented from interacting and learning more about each other as Ben, her stuck-up boyfriend, gets in the way.
-Despite the events, Wheely's situation gets tedious when Bella gets "car-napped" by Kaiser, a monstrous 18-wheeler truck who started a gang interfering with the world.
+After a fierce crash, Wheely is demoted from a three-time rookie racer to a downtown taxi burdened with substantial debt and a bruised ego.
+The cause of the accident is none other than Putt Putt, his philosophical Feng Shui practitioner fan who becomes his best friend.
+Nothing dire occurs until Wheely discovers Bella, a wealthy supermodel.
+Things take a strange turn when she reveals that she has a boyfriend.
+Fortunately for Wheely, Bella appreciates his "street-smart, ghetto-like, and funny-guy" personality.
+However, their interactions are impeded by Ben, her snobbish boyfriend, who continually gets in the way.
+Despite everything, Wheely's situation becomes increasingly monotonous when Bella is "car-napped" by Kaiser, a monstrous 18-wheeler truck who has started a gang that disturbs the world.